TheFakeMontyOnTheRun/blocky-falls/README.txt

 Unfortunately, this was a incredible rush and I wish I could give this game more time.
 I know I can do better than this.
-I know there are memory leaks due to cyclic dependencies and lots of inneficient copies (since some things aren't using std::move) and thrashing due to the smart pointers doing their job.
+I know there are memory leaks due to cyclic dependencies and lots of inefficient copies (since some things aren't using std::move) and thrashing due to the smart pointers doing their job.
 Again, I wish I could give it more time.